-Here are some answers to some of the most common questions we are asked about Public Insurance Adjusters:
+Here are some answers to some of the most common questions Public Insurance Adjusters are asked:

 - When was the last time you read and understood the insurance policy that covers your home or business?